 - Difficult to maintain

 Since the business rules change over time, it gets difficult to make changes without breaking the existing system.
 It makes it hard to create, test, and deploy.

 - Business users and technical users cannot speak the same language

-Business rules that implemented using a programming language are buried inside a piece of software code that requires a technical person to understand the interpretation and then a business user to understand the business rule.
-To make changes or even find errors, it requires more resources consuming more time and energy.
+Business rules that are implemented using a programming language are buried inside a piece of software code that requires a technical person to understand the interpretation and then a business user to understand the business rule.
+To make changes or even find errors, requires more resources consuming more time and energy.

 The result of all these challenges has a direct effect on the decisions made in an organization.
 That is why it is important to be able to focus on business decisions, and model and automate business rules and decisions.